 The cost of Home Oxygen Services depends on your medical needs, income and family size.
 A Care Coordinator will meet with you to discuss your options and determine your Home Oxygen Service fees.
 View the Home Care fee structure.

 Oxygen therapy is only effective if taken as directed, which means you must be smoke-free when receiving Home Oxygen Services.
-You must sign a non-smoking agreement when funded for this service by the Department of Health and Wellness.
+You must sign a non-smoking agreement when funded for this service by the Department of Seniors and Long-term Care.
 You must also maintain regular appointments with a designated physician who will monitor your therapy progress and make adjustments if necessary, and you must continue your therapy as directed and renew your oxygen prescription every year.

 You will be required to sign a non-smoking agreement.
 It’s up to you to notify your Care Coordinator and oxygen provider when your personal information changes such as a change in address, an anticipated change in service delivery (vacations, hospital stays, etc.) and/or a change to your emergency contact.